zerinoid/emergemag/wp-content/plugins/super-socializer/readme.txt

 **Note:**
 1. Plugin will not work on local server.
 You should have an online website for the plugin to function properly.
 2. If you want to integrate only Facebook Login button, you should install <a target="_blank" href="https://wordpress.org/plugins/heateor-login/">Heateor Login</a>
-3. If you want to integrate only Social Login buttons, you should install <a target="_blank" href="https://wordpress.org/plugins/heateor-social-login/">Heateor Social Login</a>
+3. If you want to integrate more Social Login buttons including Facebook, you should install <a target="_blank" href="https://wordpress.org/plugins/heateor-social-login/">Heateor Social Login</a>
 4. If you want to integrate only Facebook Comments, you should install <a target="_blank" href="https://wordpress.org/plugins/fancy-facebook-comments/">Fancy Comments</a>
 5. If you want to integrate only Social Share, you should install <a target="_blank" href="https://wordpress.org/plugins/sassy-social-share">Sassy Social Share</a>